 Consider this your friendly primer on social media for authors.
 We all know that the Internet is a great way to “get out there.”
 Get known.
 Put yourself in people’s sightlines in a new way.

-Social Networking for Beginning Writers: Important Don’ts
+Social Media for Authors: Important Don’ts

 This can be intimidating, but it’s also inspiring.
 Shy people become less so online.
 Connections and friendships and business relationships are forged.
 More people know about you than ever before.
 But the kind of “shoot for the moon” attitude that social networking sometimes inspires also has a bad side.
 Sometimes people do things to get noticed that they wouldn’t ordinarily do, all because the Internet makes them feel bolder.